ukfetishalliance/ukfetishalliance.github.io/_posts/2019-08-06-Blog-Content.md

 ---
 layout: Post
-Title: What about Fetish at Pride?
+Title: "What about Fetish at Pride?"
 Date: 2019-08-02
 ---